 (d) THE LIMITATIONS IN SECTION 15(a)-(c) SHALL NOT APPLY TO PROVIDER’S INDEMNIFICATION OBLIGATIONS UNDER SECTION 14(c).

-CUSTOMER AGREES TO INDEMNIFY, DEFEND AND HOLD HARMLESS PROVIDER AND ITS AFFILIATES, AND ITS AND THEIR EMPLOYEES, OFFICERS, DIRECTORS, AGENTS, SUCCESSORS AND ASSIGNS, THIRD PARTY PROVIDERS, (COLLECTIVELY, THE “PROVIDER INDEMNIFIED PARTIES”), FROM AND AGAINST ANY AND ALL LIABILITIES, OBLIGATIONS, CLAIMS, DAMAGES, DEFICIENCIES, LOSSES, COSTS AND EXPENSES, WHETHER DIRECT, INCIDENTAL, INDIRECT, CONSEQUENTIAL AND/OR SPECIAL IN NATURE, INCLUDING REASONABLE ATTORNEYS’ FEES AND OTHER EXPENSES INCURRED IN THE INVESTIGATION AND DEFENSE OF ANY CLAIM (AS HEREINAFTER DEFINED) (COLLECTIVELY, “COSTS”), BASED ON ANY CLAIM, DEMAND, PROCEEDING, SUIT AND/OR ACTION (COLLECTIVELY, A “CLAIM”) TO WHICH ANY PROVIDER INDEMNIFIED PARTY MAY BECOME SUBJECT RESULTING FROM OR ARISING OUT OF OR IN CONNECTION WITH THE USE OF THE SERVICES BY CUSTOMER, CUSTOMER’S AFFILIATES, OR CUSTOMER’S OR ITS AFFILIATES’ CUSTOMERS OR ACCOUNTS, EXCEPT TO THE EXTENT THAT ANY SUCH CLAIM DIRECTLY RESULTS FROM THE GROSS NEGLIGENCE OR FRAUD OF PROVIDER.
+- Customer Indemnification.
+CUSTOMER AGREES TO INDEMNIFY, DEFEND AND HOLD HARMLESS PROVIDER AND ITS AFFILIATES, AND ITS AND THEIR EMPLOYEES, OFFICERS, DIRECTORS, AGENTS, SUCCESSORS AND ASSIGNS, THIRD PARTY PROVIDERS, (COLLECTIVELY, THE “PROVIDER INDEMNIFIED PARTIES”), FROM AND AGAINST ANY AND ALL LIABILITIES, OBLIGATIONS, CLAIMS, DAMAGES, DEFICIENCIES, LOSSES, COSTS AND EXPENSES, WHETHER DIRECT, INCIDENTAL, INDIRECT, CONSEQUENTIAL AND/OR SPECIAL IN NATURE, INCLUDING REASONABLE ATTORNEYS’ FEES AND OTHER EXPENSES INCURRED IN THE INVESTIGATION AND DEFENSE OF ANY CLAIM (AS HEREINAFTER DEFINED) (COLLECTIVELY, “COSTS”), BASED ON ANY CLAIM, DEMAND, PROCEEDING, SUIT AND/OR ACTION (COLLECTIVELY, A “CLAIM”) TO WHICH ANY PROVIDER INDEMNIFIED PARTY MAY BECOME SUBJECT RESULTING FROM OR ARISING OUT OF OR IN CONNECTION WITH THE USE OF THE SERVICES BY CUSTOMER, CUSTOMER’S AFFILIATES, OR CUSTOMER’S OR ITS AFFILIATES’ CUSTOMERS OR ACCOUNTS OR BREACH OF ANY REPRESENTATIONS OR WARRANTIES BY CLIENT, EXCEPT TO THE EXTENT THAT ANY SUCH CLAIM DIRECTLY RESULTS FROM THE GROSS NEGLIGENCE OR FRAUD OF PROVIDER.

 (a) All data provided by Customer pertaining to its business, personnel, Customers or accounts processed by or stored in Provider’s systems shall be kept confidential by Provider, shall be used only to carry out this Agreement, and may not be disclosed to anyone except employees, agents, and contractors of Provider who have a “need to know” the same in order for the administration and performance of the Services.
 All such data shall be and remain the property of Customer.
 Provider may use such information, during and after the Term of this Agreement, for administrative, monitoring, investigative, and back-up purposes and in an anonymous or redacted format for planning and analysis.
 Provider shall provide Customer with additional assurances or evidence of compliance regarding the confidentiality of such matters as Customer considers necessary or appropriate to comply with applicable laws and regulations, audit inquiries, or privacy policies Customer may adopt in the future.